These red-wine-braised beef short ribs are delicious because the marrow in the beef bones create the most delicious braising juices ever!

 Strain the marinade into a bowl, reserving the vegetables and marinating liquid.

-Transfer the short ribs to a large cast iron enameled casserole pan with lid.
+Transfer the short ribs to a large cast iron

 4. Add the remaining 2 tablespoons of oil to the skillet.
 Divide the vegetables between the skillets and cook over moderate heat, stirring until starting to brown, about 4 minutes.